loov/hrtime/README.md

 `hrtime` relies on using the best timing mechanism on a particular system.
 At the moment, for Windows it is using Performance Counters and on other platforms standard `time.Now` (since it's good enough).

-Package also supports using hardward time stamp counters (TSC).
+Package also supports using hardware time stamp counters (TSC).
 They offer better accuracy and on some platforms correspond to the processor cycles.
 However, they are not supported on all platforms.

 For example measuring `time.Sleep` on Mac and Windows.